 The Acupuncture In Menopause (AIM) study in North Carolina showed significant reduction in hot flushes and improved quality of life with benefit maintained for at least 6 months after treatment (Avis et al. 2016).

 Recent review studies also show reduction in hot flushes and improved quality of life (Befus et al. 2018; Li et al. 2018; Avis et al. 2017; Chiu et al. 2015).
 As is the nature of research, not every study shows significant benefit from treatment, but the majority do.

-Does acupuncture affect hormone balance in perimenopause?
+acupuncture for hormone balance in perimenopause

 Subtle increases in oestrogen, progesterone, prolactin and other helpful hormones, and small decreases in FSH and LH, which rise in perimenopause, have all been noted following acupuncture.
 One review found a rise in oestrogen in 20 out of the 23 studies (Kim and Ko, 2018).

 Up to 62% of women experience depression during perimenopause.
 Acupuncture has shown reduction in anxiety and depression and improved quality of life (Wen et al. 2017).
 In a comparison study of antidepressants and acupuncture during perimenopause the acupuncture performed better than antidepressants in long term treatment (Sheng et al. 2018).
 Peri-menopausal insomnia has also shown response to acupuncture (Fu et al. 2017).